quietly-turning/Lua-For-SM5/Actors/Quad.md

 ---
-layout: content
+layout: default
 title: Chapter 1 – Quad
 ---

-## Section 1.1 – Quad
+# Section 1.1 – Quad

 *Quad* Actors haven't changed notably since SM3.95.
 They are programmatically drawn *quad*rilaterals that can have properties like size, position, and color.